This stunning shabby-chic style clock is made using cardboard and coated with chalk paint... who would have thought?

 Tree stump tables are still making appearances in many homes as coffee table and side tables.
 There's a good reason for this... they are free!
-There are more than a few tree fellers who will gladly give away tree stumps that are normally headed for the dump, and if you're prepared to pay for the service, will cut a stump down to the perfect size for you.

 Whether it's for a special event or celebration, for the festive season, or just so you don't get left in the dark when Eskom switches off the power, making your own candles will save you bucks and decorate your home with atmosphere and light.

 You know I'm a big fan of Rust-Oleum spray paint and I am always on the lookout for ideas for using spray paint in fun ways to add a splash of colour to my home.
 At a cost of around R80 per tin you can paint almost anything with Rust-Oleum.